yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/java/cloud-ysql-yb-jdbc.md

 ## Provide connection parameters

-The application needs to establish a connection to the YugabyteDB cluster.
+If your cluster is running on YugabyteDB Managed, you need to modify the connection parameters so that the application can establish a connection to the YugabyteDB cluster.
+(You can skip this step if your cluster is running locally and listening on 127.0.0.1:5433.)

 To do this:

 1. Open the `app.properties` file located in the application `src/main/resources/` folder.